-What do we know about ‘H’ so far?
+What do we know about the final ‘H’?

 - We first heard the initial ‘H’ in Dot Cotton’s dying declaration; that was all he managed to give Kate before the medical team moved in.
-But is this the first letter of a name (like Hastings, Hargreaves, Hilton or Huntley)?
-Or is it actually a codename, as suggested by John Corbett’s old covert operations manager?
+At first, it was assumed this was the first letter of a surname (like Hastings, Hargreaves, Hilton or Huntley), but John Corbett’s old covert operations manager suggested it was a codename.
+Now, Dot’s dying declaration seems to bear this out.

 Ted Hastings (Adrian Dunbar)